awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ## We want to hear from you<a name="contact-us"></a>

 We welcome your feedback\.
-To contact us, visit the [AWS IoT Greengrass forum](https://forums.aws.amazon.com/forum.jspa?forumID=254)\.
+To contact us, visit [AWS re:Post](https://repost.aws/) and use the [AWS IoT Greengrass tag](https://repost.aws/tags/TA4ckIed1sR4enZBey29rKTg/aws-io-t-greengrass)\.